 Intelligence or OSINT (Open Source Intelligence), is the application of information gathering from public sources.
 Relating to the collection, processing, analysis and exploitation of the data.
-We understand the diversity of data sources and how to apply information identified.
+We understand the diversity of data sources and how to apply the information identified.

-Sources information include; databases, published records, patent records, the dark web and other publicly available sources.
+Sources of information include; databases, published records, patent records, the dark web and other publicly available sources.
 Effectively garnering information may require a variety of specialist techniques.

 “The aggregation of information, from a variety of sources, exponentially increases the cumulative value…”

-Particularly, where sources of information include the dark web or social media may be need for litigation purposes.
-It will be necessary to ensure that the information obtained, is both accurate and acquired in acceptable manner.
+Particularly, where sources of information include the dark web or social media may be needed for litigation purposes.
+It will be necessary to ensure that the information obtained, is both accurate and acquired in an acceptable manner.
 Simply acquiring a series of screenshots together with note making, may not be either sound or acceptable.